devzbysiu/books-daemon/README.md

 # <p id="about">About</p>

-The idea is simple.
 When you execute this program, it will go to the background and it will start watching for the changes under specified (in settings file) directory.

 When new file appears, daemon picks it up and sends it via bluetooth to specified device.